 Take a brief tour of the template to familiarise yourself with what you’ve got to hand.
 Expand the Pages panel (Window > Pages) to view the full range of pages.

-Click on the Master page icons at the top of the Pages panel to see how the master pages have been set up.
-Here, I can see that there are two masters—one for the inside pages with page numbers, and one for the cover, without numbers.
+Click on the Parent page icons at the top of the Pages panel to see how the parent pages have been set up.
+Here, I can see that there are two parents—one for the inside pages with page numbers, and one for the cover, without numbers.

 Now that we know what we’re dealing with we can start to customize our template.
 Let’s start with color...